NicolaiVArends/BachelorThesis/README.md

 3. Open the folder `/notebooks` in the cloned repository

+4. Install all of requirements which can be done by using the following command:
+`pip install -r requirements.txt`

-4. Open a notebook with a premade investment strategi of own choice or open and customise the file `portfolio_for_you.ipynb` in visual studio code or another IDE that supports Jupyter Notebook files (`.ipynb`)
+5. Open a notebook with a premade investment strategi of own choice or open and customise the file `portfolio_for_you.ipynb` in visual studio code or another IDE that supports Jupyter Notebook files (`.ipynb`)

-5. If it is prefered you can change or insert own user defined parameters in the cell inside the jupyter notebook
+6. If it is prefered you can change or insert own user defined parameters in the cell inside the jupyter notebook

-6. Save the file locally and click on "Run All" to run all calculation in the notebook
+7. Save the file locally and click on "Run All" to run all calculation in the notebook

 ### Unit Tests